Atlantia to get sweetener in CDP-led consortium's bid for Autostrade stake - sources - Up News Info

 Both Edizione and another key investor, banking foundation CRT, said earlier this week the CDP-led bid appeared to be the best option for the sale of Autostrade.

-Atlantia’s board is expected to discuss the new offer at a meeting on Wednesday or Thursday, one source said.
+Atlantia’s board is expected to discuss the new offer at a meeting towards the end of this week, one source said.

-($1 = 0.8477 euros) (Reporting by Giuseppe Fonte, Stephen Jewkes, Francesca Landin.
-Writing by Agnieszka Flak.
-Editing by Jane Merriman)
+($1 = 0.8477 euros) (Reporting by Giuseppe Fonte, Stephen Jewkes, Francesca Landin; Writing by Agnieszka Flak; Editing by Jane Merriman and Emelia Sithole-Matarise)